haysconun/blastospim-processing-pipeline-Jupyter/README.md

 The commands below specify how a jupyter notebook is run on the Flatiron cluster (rusty).

-Because it is not possible to predict how other clusters might manage their jupyter environments (via JupyterHub), these Flatiron-specific steps are not meant to be totally prescriptive.
+Because it is not possible to predict how other universities / institutes might manage their jupyter environments (for example, via JupyterHub), these Flatiron-specific steps are not meant to be totally prescriptive.
 Instead, they are meant to guide the user to consult their own university / institute's documentation for running Jupyter notebooks on GPUs.

-If the user is unable to launch Jupyter lab on a machine with GPU(s), the user should consult our other documentation (ADD HERE) for how to train neural networks via SLURM script (using sbatch).
+If the user is unable to launch Jupyter lab on a machine with GPU(s), the user should consult our other documentation (ADD LINK HERE) for how to train neural networks via SLURM script (using sbatch).

 ## Guide to loading jupyter notebook properly on Flatiron Cluster